vijaysharm/ehyo-android/README.md

 + Check if the project structure is valid
 ++ You don't want to throw an exception when they run ./bin/ehyo ... you want them to see the usage.

-+ As part of the list command, we should be able to provide a filter option

 + Add support for a --debug for verbose printing

-+ Add support for an "interactive" mode.
-Allows for users to step and select what is applied.

 + Should all actions have names so that output is more legible?
 ++ Might be useful with --debug (Track when an action is added, whether its executed or not, etc...)

-+ Move maven search into the Service
-++ Support searching by name, artifact id, etc..

 + Make all core models package protected
 ++ Document public API

-+ Finish the dependency command
-++ Finish search by group ID
++ Need to create/modify build.gradle if user wants to add a dependency to a build config that isn't explicitly defined.
+++ check GradleBuildDocument and ProjectRegistryBuilder

++ All commands
+++ Support --project id or --manifest id or --sourceset id where the ID is something you can use to distinctly select the right item to apply a command to (avoiding prompts)

 + Finish template command
+++ Add support for an "interactive" mode.
+Allows for users to step and select what is applied.

-+++ Need to support a non-existent manifest (as an empty file) ++ Prompt user to fill in fields (without resorting to default values) ++ Support adding build variables in the freemaker template (minApiLevel, build version, etc...)
++++ Need to support a non-existent manifest (as an empty file) ++ Support adding build variables in the freemaker template (minApiLevel, build version, etc...)
-++ Support loading templates from disk or remote (and not just ones from the packaged JAR)
+++ Support loading templates from disk or remote (and not just ones from the packaged JAR) ++ Support displaying the description for a template with --about ++ Support optional in the template parameter file
++++ See blank activity template
+++ Support --<parameter> where the argument is the same parameter in the template ++ Read the min- supported properties on the template object and filter out non-applicable ones during execution

 + Write integration tests
 ++ for templates